chriscareycode/nagiostv-react/README.md

 ```
 - access your web server on the hostname and port shown, and you can start editing files

-One thing to note for local development.
+### Mock data now included for local development
+Update: As of version 0.3.2, **I have now included mock data for doing local development**.
+So without connecting to a real Nagios server, the UI will simulate one of each type of outage.
+This eliminates the need for the proxy if you just want to make some quick changes.
+To turn this on, set **useFakeSampleData = true** in Base.jsx

+If you do not use the mock data, and want to connect to your actual server, there is some extra work.
 Since Nagios is running on a different server than your local development, you will need to point
 to the remote server in the "Nagios cgi-bin path" setting.
 It will not easily
 be able to access the Nagios CGIs since, by default, Nagios does not enable CORS headers on those scripts, and the Nagios cgi-bin path may also
 have authentication enabled.
 You will need to either modify
 your Apache install to add CORS headers there, or to run a simple Node.js server or Apache config that will proxy the request and add the CORS headers and auth.
 Reach out to me if you want help here, I will add instructions and sample code for this at some point.

-### Mock data now included for local development
-Update: As of version 0.3.2, **I have now included mock data for doing local development**.
-So without connecting to a real Nagios server, the UI will simulate one of each type of outage.
-This eliminates the need for the proxy if you just want to make some quick changes.
-To turn this on, set **useFakeSampleData = true** in Base.jsx

 Development - Committing your changes to this project
 ------------